 The Forum for Freedom in Education (FSO) is a CSO that organizes professional training seminars and educational activities, studies and analyses, campaigns and creative competitions, and works directly with teachers and schools (http://www.fso.hr/forum-for-freedom-in-education/).
 FSO organizes training for civic education with the goal to develop civic and societal competences among children and youth, as well as among all citizens.
 The program activities explore various issues to strengthen the role of education in forming a democratic culture, they actively work to introduce civic education in schools, and organize creative competitions and activities with children and youth to enable them to know how to be active citizens.
-The program consists from three professional training seminars: Law in Everyday Life, Anti-Corruption Education, Education on the European Union.
+The program consists of three professional training seminars: Law in Everyday Life, Anti-Corruption Education, and Education on the European Union.
 Another program called “Improving teaching” is focused on high-quality teaching and gives students an incentive to participate, collaborate and think critically.
 It consists of two seminars: Reading and Writing for Critical Thinking and Active Learning and Critical Thinking in Higher Education.
 In addition, FSO organizes a seminar for mediation as a way of conflict resolution.
-The program promotes non-violent behaviour in education and society: through training events, the creative competition “Colour the World”, work with children and youth, and publications on various topics.
+The program promotes non-violent behaviour in education and society through training events, the creative competition “Colour the World”, working with children and youth, and publications on various topics.
 A particular value was discovered in combining mediation and volunteering as a new incentive for a non-violent society and care for others.
 Basic and advanced professional training seminars on mediation have been created for teachers and other experts.
 All participants who successfully graduate from the course can apply to be listed in the Registry of Conciliators with the Ministry of justice.

 GONG: CIVIC EDUCATION